Health in Japan

 The level of health in Japan is due to a number of factors including cultural habits, isolation, and a universal health care system.
 John Creighton Campbell, a professor at the University of Michigan and Tokyo University, told the New York Times in 2009 that Japanese people are the healthiest group on the planet.
 Japanese visit a doctor nearly 14 times a year, more than four times as often as Americans.
 Life expectancy in 2013 was 83.3 years - among the highest on the planet.

-A new measure of expected human capital calculated for 195 countries from 1990 to 2016 and defined for each birth cohort as the expected years lived from age 20 to 64 years and adjusted for educational attainment, learning or education quality, and functional health status was published by the Lancet in September 2018.
+In 2018, a new measure of expected human capital was calculated for 195 countries from 1990 to 2016, and defined for each birth cohort, as the expected years lived from age 20 to 64 years and adjusted for educational attainment, learning or education quality, and functional health status.
 Japan had the highest level of expected human capital among the 20 largest countries: 24.1 health, education, and learning-adjusted expected years lived between age 20 and 64 years.

 Chronic illness

-Obesity in Japan in 2014 was about 3.3%, about 10% of that in the United States, presumably because of the Japanese diet.
-It has the lowest rate of heart disease in the OECD, and the lowest level of dementia in the developed world.
+Obesity in Japan in 2014 was about 3.3%, presumably because of the Japanese diet and physiology.
+In 2015, Japan had the lowest rate of heart disease in the OECD, and the lowest level of dementia in the developed world.